 Take it easy the night before

-Do your best to have a good sleep the night before and follow your normal breakfast routine (except for minimizing coffee) so that you will feel your normal self.
+- Do your best to have a good sleep the night before and minimise coffee intake.
 Some patients find it stressful to skip coffee and if you are one of those people who really need their coffee in the morning maybe just have one cup.
-We know what it’s like to need your coffee.
+We know what it’s like to need your coffee!!
+The goal is to minimise your stress, so have a cup of coffee if skipping it is will cause distress.
+We recommend you have a support person with you and for them to drive you home.

-The procedure itself will take about 15 minutes once the penis has been anesthetized.
+The procedure itself will take about 15 minutes once the penis has been anaesthetised.

 There will be a necessary period of rest and healing after an adult circumcision procedure.
 Even with our skin glue closure technique you will want to plan on a few days of reduced activity, and several weeks before fully resuming your normal routine.